Last Updated:

 Philanthropic loans are interest-free or very low-interest loans where the lender is effectively donating the commercial return that they could make if they invested the money lent, instead of lending it to help catalyse a charitable or community project.

-Our hope is that philanthropic loans will be used by wealthy individuals and charitable trusts to support charitable/community benefit projects with that part of their wealth/funds which they are not prepared to give away as grants or donations.
+I hope is that philanthropic loans will be used by wealthy individuals and charitable trusts to support charitable/community benefit projects with that part of their wealth/funds which they are not prepared to give away as grants or donations.

 Philanthropic loans are not intended to be used to replace donations/grants – donations/grants are very much needed to help pay off philanthropic loans.

-Julia Davies “In the midst of the multiple crises we are facing I believe that the most effective way that I can protect my children’s future is to support action to tackle the climate and biodiversity crisis.
-Making a few donations isn’t enough and philanthropic loans give me a high-impact low-risk way of making my money work to secure a safer future for us all.”
+In the midst of the multiple crises we are facing I believe that the most effective way that I can protect my children’s future is to support action to protect safe living conditions on earth, and that includes protecting wildlife.
+Making a few donations isn’t enough and philanthropic loans give me a high-impact low-risk way of making that part of my money which I am not willing to give away permanently work to secure a safer future for us all.

 Philanthropic loans work particularly well alongside donations.

-Debbie Tann of Hampshire & Isle of Wight Wildlife Trust.
-“For example, you could provide a philanthropic loan to fund the purchase price for a site and then a donation to cover R&D or other ‘hard to cover’ set up or development costs for the site.
+For example, you could provide a philanthropic loan to fund the purchase price for a site and then a donation to cover R&D or other ‘hard to cover’ set up or development costs for the site.
 This layered approach is particularly helpful when trailblazing a new financial model as the first ‘test’ project takes up far more costs than those that follow.

 Donations can also be used alongside loans to add value to land acquisition projects, for example to support additional engagement, evaluation, sharing of “lessons learned” or to facilitate networking.
-All of these add great value to the project supported by the loan but equally add costs which can be difficult to pay back through grants or other fundraising.”
+All of these add great value to the project supported by the loan but equally add costs which can be difficult to pay back through grants or other fundraising.

 Traditionally, charitable trusts in particular, have adopted a model of investing an endowment of funds for commercial return and then granting/donating out the income raised to support charitable projects.
 This means that much of the trust’s funds aren’t being used to promote their impact goals and may even be invested in corporates/sectors causing harm to the environment, wildlife and people.